-Presented to alumni under the age of 40 for professional achievement that has merited the honor and praise of peers and colleagues.
+This award recognizes recent graduates for distinguished achievement that has merited the honor and praise of peers and colleagues.

 Outstanding Alumni Service Award

-Presented to individuals who have provided exceptional volunteer service to UNT or the community.
+Presented to individuals who have provided exceptional service to UNT or the community.

 Ulys Knight Spirit Award